lchh/jQuery-Colorbox/readme.txt

 == Changelog ==
 ### 4.7 (2013-06-30) ###
 * CHANGE: If title attribute of image is empty, the alt attribute is used to display the colorbox title.
+* CHANGE: update jQuery version to 1.10.1 (if selected on settings page)

 ### 4.6 (2013-01-21) ###
 * NEW: Czech translation by David Weis